Information about starting school, school meals, transport, welfare support and much more.

 The LA operates a scheme which provides a grant towards the cost of purchasing clothing and footwear for Secondary School pupils of compulsory school age.

-The LA provides free school transport for full time pupils aged 4-16 years as follows.
+The Local Authority provides free school transport for pupils under 16 as follows.

 The local edcuation authority (LEA) is anxious to maintain the school meals service and aims to provide a midday meal for pupils which is attractive, nutritional and reasonably priced.

 In this section you’ll find information on health promotion in schools and the Anglesey scheme, along with templates, resources, examples of good practice and handy contacts.

 The service is provided by the Education Authority and is considered to be an essential support service not only to pupils but also to the county’s schools.

 Information on school term dates, welfare, bad weather protocol and more

 The Education authority aims to provide education of the highest possible quality for all pupils/students, in accordance with their age, ability and interest/aptitude.